UnityTech/unity-ads-recruiting/README.md

 We're excited you are applying to Unity!
 As a part of the recruitment process, we would like to validate your technical skills through a small assignment.
 Return your answer as a zip file containing all relevant files _with tests and documentation_.
-Include `.git`, so that we can see your commit history)
+Include `.git`, so that we can see your commit history.

 Do *not* fork this repository.